-Milton Carroll, age 62, has been a director since 1992 and Chairman since September 2002.
-Mr. Carroll is Chairman and founder of Instrument Products, Inc., an oil-tool manufacturing company in Houston, Texas.
-He has served as a director of Halliburton Company since 2006, Western Gas Holdings, LLC, general partner of Western Gas Partners, LP, since 2008, LyondellBasell Industries N.V. since July 2010, and LRE GP, LLC, general partner of LRR Energy, L.P., since November 2011.
+Milton Carroll, age 63, has been a director since 1992.
+He has served as Executive Chairman since June 2013 and as Chairman from September 2002 until May 2013.
+Mr. Carroll has served as a director of Halliburton Company since 2006, Western Gas Holdings, LLC, the general partner of Western Gas Partners, LP, since 2008, and LyondellBasell Industries N.V. since July 2010.
 He has served as a director of Healthcare Service Corporation since 1998 and as its chairman since 2002.
-Mr. Carroll previously served as a director of EGL, Inc. from 2003 to 2007.
+He previously served as a director of LRE GP, LLC, general partner of LRR Energy, L.P., from November 2011 to January 2014.
 The Board determined that Mr. Carroll should be nominated for election as a director due to his extensive knowledge of the Company and its operations gained in over 20 years of service as a director of the Company, its predecessors and affiliates.
 The Board values Mr. Carroll's knowledge of the oil and natural gas industries, board leadership skills and corporate governance expertise.

-Michael P. Johnson, age 65, has been a director since July 2008.
+Michael P. Johnson, age 66, has been a director since July 2008.
 Mr. Johnson is President and Chief Executive Officer of J&A Group, LLC, a management and business consulting company.
 He served from 2002 until his retirement in March 2008 as Senior Vice President and Chief Administrative Officer of The Williams Companies, Inc., a publicly held natural gas producer, processor and transporter.
 Prior to joining the Williams Companies, he served in various executive capacities with Amoco Corporation, including vice president of human resources.
-He has served as a director of Patriot Coal Corporation since 2008, Buffalo Wild Wings, Inc. since 2006, and QuikTrip Corporation, a private company, since 2001.
+He has served as a director of Buffalo Wild Wings, Inc. since 2006, and QuikTrip Corporation, a private company, since 2001.
 He also serves on the Oklahoma Advisory Board of Health Care Service Corporation and on the boards of several charitable organizations and foundations.
+He previously served as a director of Patriot Coal Corporation from 2008 to December 2013.
 The Board determined that Mr. Johnson should be nominated for election as a director due to his extensive management and leadership experience as a senior executive officer of major international companies.
 The Board values Mr. Johnson's knowledge of the oil and gas industry and expertise in corporate governance and human resources matters

-Janiece M. Longoria, age 60, has been a director since 2005.
+Janiece M. Longoria, age 61, has been a director since 2005.
 Ms. Longoria is a partner in the law firm of Ogden, Gibson, Broocks, Longoria & Hall, L.L.P. in Houston, Texas and has a concentration of experience in commercial and securities-related litigation and regulatory matters.
-She has served as a director of Patriot Coal Corporation since January 2011, as commissioner of the Port of Houston Authority since 2002 and as its chairman since January 2013.
-She previously served as a member of The University of Texas System Board of Regents and the University of Texas Investment Management Company from February 2008 to February 2011.
-She also previously served as the treasurer and a director of the Houston Convention Center Hotel Corporation from 1999 to 2004.
-The Board determined that Ms. Longoria should serve as a director due to her extensive legal and regulatory expertise and her experience serving as a commissioner or in a similar oversight position on boards of major governmental and civic organizations.
+She has served as commissioner of the Port of Houston Authority since 2002 and as its chairman since January 2013 and as a director of the Texas Medical Center from 2011 to present.
+She previously served as a director of Patriot Coal Corporation from January 2011 to December 2013 and as member of The University of Texas System Board of Regents and the University of Texas Investment Management Company from February 2008 to February 2011.
+The Board determined that Ms. Longoria should be nominated for election as a director due to her extensive legal and regulatory expertise and her experience serving as a commissioner or in a similar oversight position on boards of major governmental and civic organizations.
 The Board also values her service on boards of charitable organizations and extensive community involvement.